mwellick/newspaper-agency/README.md

 - **Username:** testuser
 - **Password:** TestPassword123

-Feel free to use this test account to explore the functionality of the Newspaper Agency1.
+Feel free to use this test account to explore the functionality of the Newspaper Agency.

 **Note:** It's recommended to change the password for this test user when deploying the application in a production environment.